COEVAL Guide

 The title translates simply: inverted worlds.
 But the phrase carries more weight than its syllables suggest.
 It names the feeling, increasingly common, of looking at the world and thinking: no. This cannot be how things are.
 This cannot be happening again.
 Helnwein has been painting that feeling for decades, long before it became the ambient mood of the present moment.
 Which makes this show, gathering around fifty works from a dozen European collections, feel less like a retrospective and more like a reckoning.

-Born in Vienna in the years immediately following the Second World War, Helnwein grew up in a city still living under the shadow of the Nazi period.
+Born in Vienna in the years immediately following the Second World War, Helnwein grew up in a city still living under the shadow of that period.
 Adults did not sing.
 Houses were grey and long-faced.
 The architecture of trauma was everywhere, unacknowledged and pervasive.
 Into that silence arrived something extraordinary: American comic books, produced as part of a cultural re-education programme in the occupied zones.
 Carl Barks's Donald Duck stories, in particular, hit the young Helnwein like a physical force.
 He has described opening that first comic book as the moment everything changed, the first experience of colour and speed and something resembling joy.
 That a cartoon duck could do that to a child born into postwar rubble tells you something about the power of image, and it tells you something about why Helnwein has spent the rest of his career interrogating that power with such rigour and such seriousness.

-The Donald Duck room at SOLO is one of the show's most deliberate gestures.
-The works there are drawn from his ongoing series entitled Disasters of War, a direct reference to Goya, and the conversation between those two artists, separated by two centuries, is one of the exhibition's most charged undercurrents.
-Helnwein's position is clear: war today is entertainment.
 The line between cinematic spectacle and documented atrocity has been made deliberately thin.
 Leaders brag about body counts the way others might discuss box office results.
 Propaganda, Helnwein argues, is the primary weapon in any conflict, because mass violence requires mass insanity, and mass insanity requires preparation.
 He studied the Holocaust with the urgency of someone who understood it was a family matter, whose parents' generation bore responsibility for it, and what he found was a detailed instruction manual for how ordinary people get turned.
 He believes those instructions are being followed again.

 And yet the show at SOLO is not a pamphlet.
 It is an artwork, and the distinction matters.
 Helnwein's chosen language is the image of the child, and it is a choice he returns to with what he calls inner necessity.
 The child is defenceless by definition.
 The child is also, in the 21st century, a soldier: seventeen and eighteen year-olds trained to kill people they do not know, in wars they did not choose.
 The wounded child and the child with a gun are, in Helnwein's work, the same child.
 That is the argument, and it is made not in text but in paint, in scale, in the particular quality of attention he brings to a face.